shaunpersad/api-foundation/readme.md

 * **Authorization Code**: After a successful Authorization process, an Authorization Code is returned.
 This code can then be exchanged for an Access Token.
 * **Access Token**: A token presented when accessing a protected resource.
 Often, this access token acts on behalf of a specific user in your system (however this does not always have to be the case).
 * **Authentication**: Making a request for an Access Token.
 The structure and requirements for this request are based on the Grant Types implemented by the app.
 * **Grant Type**: The Authentication method used.
-ApiFoundation implemented multiple Grant Types, and allows for custom Grant Types to be created.
+ApiFoundation implements multiple Grant Types, and allows for custom Grant Types to be created.
 * **Client**: An app that is using your API.
 It can be anything: a website, mobile app, or a server.
 "Client" and "app" will be used interchangeably in this doc.
 * **Client ID**: Used to identify an app.
 * **Client Secret**: A password used to verify the client.
 Optional, and, according to OAuth 2.0, MUST be excluded if this secret is at risk of being exposed publicly.